 Who We Are

 The volunteer Board and Staff of the Brain Injury Hope Foundation (BIHF), a Colorado nonprofit 501(c)3 formally known as the Brain Trust, provides resources and education about the life-changing symptoms of head injuries and what to do to get better.
 The BIHF is one of a kind with its Emergency Financial Funds to help pay for living expenses for Mild to Moderate Traumatic Brain Injury (MTBI) survivors in Colorado.
 To request an application for emergency funding, please go to Contact Us.
 A new program recently added, Survivor Series, is for brain injury survivors, their families, caregivers and medical professionals.
-This forum provides a remarkable service fulfilling many needs for that community – a sense of belonging, a sense of community, a meal and training, please click Survivor Series.
+To learn about this remarkable service, which provides a sense of belonging, a sense of community, a meal and training, please click Survivor Series.

 What is an MTBI?

 An MTBI is defined as a blow or jarring of the head.
 This type of brain injury can be caused by a fall, whiplash, sports or vehicle accidents, or a blast wave injury.
 Contrary to popular belief, you do not need to hit your head or lose consciousness to sustain a brain injury.
 If you suffer more than one concussive injury over time, the effects accumulate and even a small impact to the head, may manifest as more serious cognitive, emotional and/or physical symptoms, disabling for months or even years.
 Please note, there is nothing mild about MTBI, which is often unidentified and misunderstood.
 For the official definition from the Center for Disease Control and Prevention (CDC), please click here.